 And despite claims of a falling out between Mourinho and Balotelli during their time at Inter, the Portuguese remains a big fan of the Italy international.

 The Blues will likely have to sell to buy this winter given their 59 million euro loss over the most recent financial year but could be tempted into a move should they sell either, or both, of David Luiz and Juan Mata.

 However, despite Balotelli's unhappiness and some ill-feeling towards the Italy international among the club's board, a January move appears unlikely.

 Milan president Silvio Berlusconi has never been enamoured by Balotelli's behavior and would sanction a sale, a decision driven at least in part by the delicate political situation at the Giuseppe Meazza following the appointment of Berlusconi's daughter, Barbara, to the club's board.

 Adriano Galliani, who looked set to step down as CEO at the end of November before performing a U-turn and agreeing to share general manager duties with Babara Berlusconi, was responsible for bringing the 23-year-old to Italy 12 months ago.

 Galliani's power at Milan is at an all-time low, however, and the Berlusconis are pushing for a sale in the right conditions.

 But such conditions appear unlikely in the coming weeks.
-Balotelli is the only star name in the Milan ranks and the club would want a mammoth transfer fee for the Italy striker.
+Balotelli is the biggest star in the Milan ranks and the club would want a mammoth transfer fee for the Italy striker.

-Given his below-par displays, however, the Italian giants would be unable to demand anything more than £25m-£30m for his services at this moment in time and any sale for that amount would likely cause uproar among an already dissatisfied fanbase.
+Given his below-par displays this season, however, Milan would be unable to demand anything more than 25-30 million euros for his services at this moment in time and any sale for that amount would likely cause uproar among an already dissatisfied fanbase.

-As such, the club are prepared to wait until after the World Cup in the hope that Balotelli impresses for his country in a bid to drive up their asking price.
+As such, the club is prepared to wait until after the World Cup in the hope that Balotelli impresses for his country in a bid to drive up the asking price.